 In order to advertise one of their latest cookie creations, Nabisco and Oreo designed and animated a fantastical environment replete with streams made of milk and hills of chocolate.
 And the cable company XFINITY was able to reproduce the thrill of NASCAR by situating viewers in the virtual seat of a race car.
 All of this is possible thanks to the wizardry of VR.

 But it doesn’t stop there.
-As mentioned above, architecture and design firms are able to implement this technology as well to great effect.
-WHA Architecture in California, to cite just one example, uses AutoDesk CAD, SketchUp, Lumion, and V-Ray to help their clients envision proposals before they are constructed.
+As mentioned above, architecture and design firms are also able to implement this technology to great effect.
+WHA Architecture in California, to cite just one example, uses AutoCAD, SketchUp, Lumion, and V-Ray to help their clients envision proposals before they are constructed.
 In addition to giving customers the chance to see something before it exists in the real world, VR has several additional cost-effective benefits, the firm points out, such as the ability to spot (and fix) errors in design or function before the foundation is even laid.
-With virtual reality, physical models also go the way of the historical dustbin, saving even more company costs on time and resources.
+With virtual reality, physical models also go the way of the historical dustbin, saving companies even more in terms of time and resources.

 Regardless of what type of project you have, our VR design companies and freelancers can satisfy your requirements.
 They're pre-vetted experts with years of experience working on all sorts of 3D modeling, rendering, and VR assignments.
 If you're interested, contact us today for a free quote!